mik-tf/tutor-k3s/README.md

 ## License

-This project is licensed under the same license as the original tutor-k3s project.
+This project is licensed under the MIT License.